sej95/chat13630/README.md

 ## 🔗 More Products

-- **[🅰️ Iuai SD Theme][lobe-theme]:** Modern theme for Stable Diffusion WebUI, exquisite interface design, highly customizable UI, and efficiency-boosting features.
+- **[🅰️ Iuai SD Theme][iuai-theme]:** Modern theme for Stable Diffusion WebUI, exquisite interface design, highly customizable UI, and efficiency-boosting features.
-- **[⛵️ Iuai Midjourney WebUI][lobe-midjourney-webui]:** WebUI for Midjourney, leverages AI to quickly generate a wide array of rich and diverse images from text prompts, sparking creativity and enhancing conversations.
+- **[⛵️ Iuai Midjourney WebUI][iuai-midjourney-webui]:** WebUI for Midjourney, leverages AI to quickly generate a wide array of rich and diverse images from text prompts, sparking creativity and enhancing conversations.
-- **[🌏 Iuai i18n][lobe-i18n] :** Iuai i18n is an automation tool for the i18n (internationalization) translation process, powered by ChatGPT.
+- **[🌏 Iuai i18n][iuai-i18n] :** Iuai i18n is an automation tool for the i18n (internationalization) translation process, powered by ChatGPT.
 It supports features such as automatic splitting of large files, incremental updates, and customization options for the OpenAI model, API proxy, and temperature.
-- **[💌 Iuai Commit][lobe-commit]:** Iuai Commit is a CLI tool that leverages Langchain/ChatGPT to generate Gitmoji-based commit messages.
+- **[💌 Iuai Commit][iuai-commit]:** Iuai Commit is a CLI tool that leverages Langchain/ChatGPT to generate Gitmoji-based commit messages.

 <div align="right">